idris-lang/Idris2/docs/source/implementation/index.rst

    More information concerning the CC0 can be found online at: http://creativecommons.org/publicdomain/zero/1.0/

-This section contains (or will contain, hopefully) a vareity of notes on aspects of the implementation of Idris 2, in the hope that they help with debugging and future contributions.
+This section contains (or will contain, hopefully) a variety of notes on aspects of the implementation of Idris 2, in the hope that they help with debugging and future contributions.